emre-sancakli/cafeOrderAppGui/readme.md

 # Cafe Order App GUI

-This is a simple cafe ordering app written in java.
+This is a simple cafe ordering app written in Java.